 This section discusses material changes that have been made to this Brochure since the last annual amendment.
 Throughout the brochure, all of the various named entities, advisers, and managers have been shortened to acronyms in an attempt to make the document easier to read.
-The last amendment was on December 12, 2022, and since that time, the following material changes have been made.
+The last amendment was on December 12, 2022, and since that time, the following material changes have been made:

-Item 4 - Services, Fees, and Compensation
+Item 4 - Advisory Business

-Language was added describing that modeled cash is included in the billing of fees for services but non-modelized cash is not.

-Item 5 - Account Requirements and Types of Clients

-Client Assets Managed by AEWM has been updated to reflect our current regulatory assets under management, our current assets under administration, and our current total platform assets.
+- Language was added describing that modeled cash is included in the billing of fees for services but non-modelized cash is not. - Client Assets Managed by AEWM has been updated to reflect our current regulatory assets under management, our current assets under administration, and our current total platform assets. - Added new program language and amended the previous language regarding AEWM's ERISA Retirement Plan Services. - · Added a disclosure for Rollover Recommendations. - Added clarifying language regarding AEWM's responsibilities for Client-Directed Accounts.

-Item 6 - Portfolio Manager Selection and Evaluation
+Item 10 - Other Financial Industry Activities and Affiliations

-- Added additional program language and amended the previous language regarding AEWM's ERISA Retirement Plan Services. - Added clarifying language regarding AEWM's responsibilities for Client-Directed Accounts. - Amended the due diligence selection criteria language for portfolio managers. - Added a disclosure for Rollover Recommendations.

-Item 9 - Additional Information

-- Language was added regarding the separate capacities that investment adviser representatives ("IARs") also work in when engaging with the client as a registered representative or an insurance agent. - Amended client referral language to be consistent with the recent rule change for marketing. - Adding disclosure language for AEWM IARs who are also Certified Public Accountants
+- Language was added regarding the separate capacities that investment adviser representatives also work in when engaging with the client as a registered representative or an insurance agent. - Adding disclosure language for AEWM IARs who are also Certified Public Accountants